piqnt/planck.js/docs/pages/api/classes/testbed.md

 ▸ **start**(`world`: World): *Testbed*

-Start simulation, and mount testbed if needed.
+Mounts testbed if needed, then starts simulation and rendering.

-If you need to customize testbed before starting, use `Testbed.mount().start()` separately.
+If you need to customize testbed before starting, first run `const testbed = Testbed.mount()` and then `testbed.start()`.

 **Parameters:**